 - Waste of time: Communication tools can help you in building strong and secure internal communication, but it can also lead to the creation of an environment that supports office gossip and rumour-mongering.
 There needs to be a proper system within the tool that makes sure that information shared by employees is for the benefit of the organisation.

 - Constant notification: Most of the new communication tools also have an app that can be used via smartphones.
 These tools emit constant notifications that compel employees to read and reply to every activity that is happening on those forums.
-This has lead to an increased feeling of FOMO (Fear Of Missing Out) in the professional realm, anxiety and poor work-life balance.
+This has led to an increased feeling of FOMO (Fear Of Missing Out) in the professional realm, anxiety and poor work-life balance, and workplace burnout.

 Where are we going wrong?